-With 4K@60fps video recording, HDR and HyperSmooth inbuilt image stabilization, the GP7 Black is still a top player on the action camera market.
-Furthermore, it has rugged water-proof body – it can be impressed underwater without dedicated case for up to 10 meters.
+With 4K@60fps video recording, HDR, and HyperSmooth inbuilt image stabilization, the GP7 Black is still a top player on the action camera market.
+Furthermore, it has a rugged water-proof body – it can be impressed underwater without a dedicated case for up to 10 meters.

 GoPro Hero 7 Black highlights

 - Up to 4K@60fps video recording with up to 78 Mb/s;

 - Live streaming (Facebook Live & YouTube);